 - Let your glutes go lax

-While there are so many plank variations out there, the list below gives a basic view of how to progress planks.
+While there are so many plank variations out there, below are three ways you can progress your plank and make them harder.

-- Use an elevation (either on the feet or hands)
+- Use an elevation (either on the feet or hands on something like rings)

 - Make the surface unstable (stability ball, bosu, rings, trx)